aws-samples/cfn101-workshop/content/intermediate/templates/language-extensions/index.md

 Save the template file, and proceed to the next steps.

-You will now create a new stack, using the template you modified, in the `us-east-1` region.
+You'll now create a new stack, using the template you modified, in the `us-east-1` region.

 1. Navigate to the [AWS CloudFormation Console](https://console.aws.amazon.com/cloudformation/).
 2. From the left navigation panel, select the **Stacks** tab.
 From the right side of the page, choose **Create Stack**, and then choose **With new resources (standard).**